tafia/calamine/README.md

 The main unsupported items are:
 - no support for writing excel files, this is a read-only libray
 - no support for reading extra contents, such as formatting, excel parameter, encrypted components etc ...
+- no support for reading VB for opendocuments

 ## Credits